ram-ev/ram-homepage-clean/content/english/funding/regular-funding.md

 If you have any further questions, please feel free to contact us via vorstand(at)ram-ev(dot)de.

-# Overview of past funding
+# Overview of funded projects

 {{< include-html "/static/files/reports/overview_funding_en.html" >}}